Full Name: Alfred Josef Ferdinand Jodl

 After the collapse of Nazi Germany's war effort, Jodl co-signed the unconditional surrender of German forces on 8 May 1945, ending the war.

-Following this he was tried at Nuremberg, found guilty and sentenced to death; he was hung in October 1946.
+Following this he was tried at Nuremberg, found guilty and sentenced to death; he was hanged in October 1946.

 - 1945-05-07 World War II: Unconditional German surrender to the Allies signed by General Alfred Jodl at Rheims